Atelier-de-Orca/ObservableStateMachine/README.md

-# RxStateMachine
+# ObservableStateMachine
-> model based state machine with UniRx
+> Model based Observable State Machine with UniRx

 ## Feature
-1. state is model (so, use string key not enum)
+1. state is model (not logic or behaviour)
 1. based on monobehavior object (for easy setup and debug)

 ## Todo
+- [ ] Add node editor (for easy editing)
+- [ ] Add state model serializer

 ## License